-To change the language, perform the following.

-- Push and hold the & button for more than 5 seconds. - 2.
-The system announces: "Push the PHONE SEND () button for the hands-free phone system to enter the speaker adaptation mode or push the PHONE END () button to select a different language." - Push the button.
+- Models with navigation system For information on selecting a different language, see "How to use the setup button" (P.4-6). - Models without navigation system To change the language, perform the following. - Press and hold the & button for more than 5 seconds. - 2) The system announces: "Press the PHONE SEND (() button for the hands-free phone system to enter the speaker adaptation mode or press the PHONE END () button to select a different language." - Push the button.

-For information on speaker adaptation, see "Speaker Adaptation (SA) mode" later in this section.
+For information on speaker adaptation, see "Speaker Adaptation (SA) mode" (P.4-59).